SSpeights/PowerShellGuide/README.md

 * Add and manage Active Directory users
 * Structure and pipeline complex tasks

 As IT-professionals move toward full-stack knowledge at Haufe Group, throwing a software solution over the wall to the IT-operations unit is happening less and less.
 More and more, whether you are a developer, a tester, or part of IT-operations, you find yourself working in teams and needing skills and tools that make managing your work more effective.

 PowerShell is a tool that can help to reuse and automate tasks in-line with the principles and practices of DevOps and lean working, allowing you to accomplish more with your work in a variety of different computing areas - especially for windows systems but also now for Linux too.

-hopefully PS already sounds like a convincing tool that can help you do your job.
+Hopefully PS already sounds like a convincing tool that can help you do your job.
 There are certainly alternatives to creating Powershell solutions but for operating in a Windows DevOps ecosystem, PowerShell is perhaps the best solution and we will take look at it in the following sections.
+And now, it is also possible to use PowerShell on Linux and MacOS!

 Like other "Haufe Guides" this book does not profess to contain all of the information.
 The purpose is to provide a good narrative and structure to help you on your PS-journey and get started with PowerShell.
-That being said, the book itself will lean towards "getting-started" and tasks that must be performed at Haufe Group, and, when it's done, there will be many contextually-placed links that will take you to articles, tutorials, github repos and so on to help you continue the journey.
+That being said, the book itself will lean towards "getting-started" and tasks that must be performed at Haufe Group.
+There will be many contextually-placed links that will take you to articles, tutorials, github repos and so on to help you continue the journey, but this is just the beginning.